2019–20 AEK Athens F.C. season: Overview

 The season started with changes in the entire technical staff of the club.
-In the summer of 2019, after it had quickly become clear that Manolo Jiménez would not continue on the team's bench, AEK turned to the Iberian market for the position of coach, willing to present a different image on the pitch.
-They soon ended up with Miguel Cardoso, a coach with controversial coaching career.
+In the summer of 2019, after it had quickly become clear that Manolo Jiménez would not continue on the team's bench, AEK turned to the Iberian market for the position of manager, willing to present a different image on the pitch.
+They soon ended up with Miguel Cardoso, a manager with controversial career.
 Transfers included the return of Ognjen Vranješ, the signing of 4 Portuguese, Paulinho, David Simão, Francisco Geraldes and Nélson Oliveira, while Daniele Verde also arrived.
 Important players, such as Vasilios Lampropoulos, Rodrigo Galo and Anastasios Bakasetas departed, while the loans of Alef, Lucas Boyé and Ezequiel Ponce expired.

 The team started their competitive obligations in the third qualifying round of the UEFA Europa League, facing Universitatea Craiova.
 In the first match at Stadionul Ion Oblemenco that was empty of spectators due to Craiova's suspension for incidents in their previous match, AEK could not threaten the Romanians.
 The entrance of Livaja on the pitch changed everything with the Croatian forward achieving a goal and an assist forming the final 0–2, which almost sealed the qualification.
 In the empty Olympic Stadium, due to the punishment of AEK for the incidents of the previous season, the rematch took place that everyone expected to be a walk for the yellow-blacks.
 AEK took the lead relatively early in the game, but afterwards everyone eased up, with the Romanians not only equalizing in the second half but missing a lot of opportunities to take the lead and chase and qualification.
 Nevertheless, the score remained at 1–1 and AEK took the qualification.
 In the first match for the play-offs of the competition against were against the Trabzonspor at home.
 The stadium was empty of spectators yet again and AEK made dream start with a goal by Livaja in just 4 minutes in the game.
 However, the Turks equalized later on and as a result the performance of the yellow-blacks collapsed, conceding two more goals, while they could well have easily conceded more.
 The crushing failure in the match combined with the second consecutive home defeat three days later at the hands of Xanthi, resulted in the sacking of not only Miguel Cardoso and his staff, but of the technical director, Nikos Liberopoulos, as well.
-The management replaced the Portuguese with the until-then U19 team coach and former player of the club, Nikos Kostenoglou in his third spell at the bench of the team.
+The management replaced the Portuguese with the until-then U19 team manager and former player of the club, Nikos Kostenoglou in his third spell at the bench of the team.
 Thus, AEK went to Şenol Güneş Stadium and after a great performance, dominated their opponents and won by 0–2, losing the qualification on away goals.